 Whether you operate a brick-and-mortar business or work as an independent contractor, if your income has been impacted by COVID-19, you should be keeping records.
-As the coronavirus pandemic continues to shutter small businesses, dry up freelancers’ earnings, and leave millions of Americans without jobs, the federal relief offered so far may not be enough.
+As the coronavirus pandemic continues to shutter small businesses with recurring lockdowns, dry up freelancers’ earnings, and leave millions of Americans without jobs, the federal relief offered so far may not be enough.
 If you are seeking alternate funding or considering a business interruption insurance claim, you may need documentation to prove that any claimed losses were caused by COVID-19 and not the result of a dwindling, or otherwise unsuccessful venture.
 We’ve compiled answers to a few questions that you may have.

 Questions about the coronavirus pandemic?

 Visit the Coronavirus Legal Center and ask a lawyer today.

 Why would I need to document lost income?

 Losing business income is not as straightforward as losing a job, where you can file for unemployment and your benefit is based on your former wage and the limits set by your state.
 Every business cash flow is unique and freelance work can be unpredictable, which makes filing for unemployment or submitting other loss claims a challenge.

 In order to prove that your loss of business income is due to the pandemic, it can help to have documentation from any existing clients or prospects explicitly stating that their need for your services has diminished due to the virus.
 If you have made or received a Force Majeure Notice or a Notice of Contract Termination, it can be helpful to keep these on hand, as well.

 Aside from the above, it is important to document business losses under normal circumstances, as well—since you can typically deduct net operating losses when filing taxes.
 An accountant or CPA can help you understand what your options are in that arena.